Knee Pain from Weightlifting: (A Helpful Guide for Lifters)

 Quadriceps Tendonitis

-Quadriceps tendonitis is a type of knee tendonitis where pain occurs at the top of the knee, above the patella.
+This condition is a type of tendonitis where pain occurs at the top of the knee, above the patella.
 It’s also common to experience pain on the inside or outside part of the knee.
-To fix and get rid of it, we need to target and release all the four quad muscles: rectus femoris, vastus medialis, vastus lateralis, and vastus intermedius.
+To address this condition, we need to target and release all four quad muscles: rectus femoris, vastus medialis, vastus lateralis, and vastus intermedius.

 Patellar Tendonitis

-Patellar tendonitis is a type of knee tendonitis where pain occurs below the kneecap.
+This condition is a form tendonitis where pain occurs below the kneecap.
 This pain is caused by strain and inflammation of the patellar ligament.
 The patellar ligament is a tissue that connects the kneecap to the shin bone.
 Patellar tendonitis is an extension of quadriceps tendonitis.
-By fixing quadriceps tendonitis, we also fix and get rid of patellar tendonitis.
+By addressing quadriceps tendonitis, we also address and get rid of patellar tendonitis.

 Clicking And Popping Of The Kneecap (Patella) and Knee Joint

 1. When the quadriceps muscle gets restricted, they pull on the quadriceps tendon and kneecap, which causes a “clicking and popping” sound in the kneecap during exercise.
-To fix and get rid of clicking and popping of kneecap, we need to target and release the quadriceps muscle.
+To resolve the clicking and popping of the kneecap, we need to target and release the quadriceps muscle.

 2. The thigh bone (femur) attaches to the leg bones (fibula and tibia) to form the knee joint.
 When the leg muscles (fibularis longus, gastrocnemius, and soleus) get restricted, they pull on the leg bones (fibula and tibia), which causes a "clicking and popping" sound in the knee joint during exercise.
-To fix and get rid of clicking and popping of knee joint, we need to target and release the leg muscles (fibularis longus, gastrocnemius, and soleus).
+To resolve the clicking and popping of the knee joint, we need to target and release the leg muscles (fibularis longus, gastrocnemius, and soleus).

 Instability And Weakness In The Knee

-Instability and weakness in the knee is caused by restricted glutes, leg muscles (gastrocnemius, soleus, fibularis longus), and hamstring muscles.
+Instability and weakness in the knee are caused by restricted glutes, leg muscles (gastrocnemius, soleus, fibularis longus), and hamstring muscles.
 The quads are the power muscles of the thigh.
 The hamstrings are the stabilizing muscles of the thigh.
 The hamstrings, along with the leg muscles, help stabilize the knee.
 When the hamstrings and leg muscles become restricted, it causes instability and weakness in the knee.
-To fix and get rid of instability and weakness in the knee, we need to target and release the hamstrings and leg muscles.
+To resolve instability and weakness in the knee, we need to target and release the hamstrings and leg muscles.

 A young man at gym performing tradition back squats with good form